 The Key to a Thriving Organization

 The days of businesses opting to utilize deadbolt locks to control access into a building are long gone.
-The digital revolution has transformed commercial security access control systems used in offices from mechanical lock-and-key systems to intuitive, network-based electronic platforms that not only allow security personnel to provide and deny access to authorized and unauthorized individuals, but that also enable a business to monitor the foot traffic moving through its building throughout the day.
+The digital revolution has transformed security access control systems used in offices from mechanical lock-and-key systems to intuitive, network-based electronic platforms that not only allow security personnel to provide and deny access to authorized and unauthorized individuals, but that also enable a business to monitor the foot traffic moving through its building throughout the day.

 Components and Types of Security Access Control Systems